microsoft/service-fabric-observer/foextlib.md

 ## FabricObserver Extensibility Library 3.2.5

-This .NET Standard 2.0 library is for building FabricObserver plugins, which are custom observers that extend FabricObserver's capabilities to match your needs.
+This .NET 6 library is for building FabricObserver plugins, which are custom observers that extend FabricObserver's capabilities to match your needs.
 Each plugin is managed like a first class observer.

 ### How to implement an observer plugin using FO's extensibility model